Discus Fish Care Guide: The King of the Aquarium Explained

 Male vs. Female

 Sexing discus is difficult and unreliable outside of breeding behavior.
 There are no consistent external differences visible to most keepers.
-Some experienced breeders claim males tend to have thicker lips, slightly larger overall size, and a more pointed dorsal fin, but none of these traits are definitive.
+Some experienced breeders claim males will have thicker lips, slightly larger overall size, and a more pointed dorsal fin, but none of these traits are definitive.

 The only reliable method of sexing discus is observing spawning behavior.
 The female’s ovipositor is wider and more rounded than the male’s narrower breeding tube.
 As with many cichlids, the best approach to getting a breeding pair is to start with a group of 6 or more juveniles and allow pairs to form naturally.